Aix Semester Internships

 For more information about summer internship programs, please click here.

-Students must provide a CV or resume, in French, and complete an internship questionnaire before the application deadline.
+Students complete their IAU online application, provide a C.V. or resume, and complete an internship questionnaire before the application deadline.
 Materials are to be emailed to firstname.lastname@example.org.

 Due Dates Fall Semester May 1 Spring Semester October 1

-Students arrive in France and finalize preparations with Prof. Schaaf for their interview with their internship host.
+Students arrive in France and finalize preparations for their interview with their internship host.